- Perinatal Program Home

 State of Alabama Infant Mortality Reduction Plan

 Infant mortality continues to be a public health challenge, throughout the nation and in the state.
-It is a key indicator for the overall health of a society.
+It is a key indicator of the overall health of a society.
 Additionally, it gives insight into health equity, healthcare quality, and other pertinent factors that influence public health.
 This tragic health outcome is shaped by many elements within a community, including economic, social, and political factors.
 As such, this issue underscores the need for a multifaceted approach.

 Tackling Infant Mortality